PhotonicGluon/Excalibur/website/docs/reference/05-custom-client/02-auth-process.md

 ## Key Management

-The process above requires us to (a) authenticate and (b) decrypt the user's vault key. **_It is not advisable to use the same key to do both these things_**.
+The process described above requires us to (a) authenticate and (b) decrypt the user's vault key. **_It is not advisable to use the same key for both operations_**.
 Use one key to authenticate (the "SRP key") and another key to unlock the vault (the "Account Unlock Key (AUK)").
-Read more in the [key generation](/docs/reference/05-keygen.md) process.
+Read more in the [key generation](../04-keygen.md) process.